guavacadodev/guavacadodev/README.md

 I am from Seattle, WA.
 I like making iOS apps.
 But I can make anything ;)

 I am currently working on iBite.
-A next-generation food and rewards platform that combines:

-- iOS (Swift / SwiftUI)
-- Real-time data & Firebase
-- Location-based experiences
-- Gamified digital economies
-- AR-driven restaurant discovery

 📬 Open for Work